 Those who advocate the ‘golf bag’ approach to fielding multiple calibres argue that an intermediate round has all the disadvantages of both large and small calibre ammunition.
 The author’s view is that, whether a dual or single calibre solution is preferred, 5.56 mm may simply be too small to achieve consistent results against human targets.

 What also makes the small arms debate increasingly relevant is that many UK units are firing more than a million rounds of ammunition per month.
 The wear and tear on the current fleet of weapons is intense.
 If the current tempo of operations continues, then the anticipated replacement date for SA80 of 2020 may need to be bought forward.
-Given long and drawn out procurement timetables, the MoD is already starting to think what should replace the SA80 family.
+Given long and drawn out procurement timetables, the MoD is already starting to think about what should replace the SA80 family.
 This makes now a good time to reopen the calibre discussion.

 Concerns about ammunition performance are unrelated to the previous criticism of SA80.
 The story surrounding its conception, development, deployment and failure is an object lesson in how not to procure a weapon system.
 However, after hundreds of millions of pounds of additional expenditure, the latest versions of SA80, the L85A2 and L85A3, are at least reliable and accurate.
 Unfortunately, the only accolade that can be attached to this weapon is that it is the world’s heaviest assault rifle.
 As good as it may now be, there are many newer, better-designed systems that totally outclass it.

 One key future design requirement is the need to reduce infantry loads.
 This tends to favour the retention of small calibre weapons rather than adopting new larger calibre ones.
 The US Army is already looking at future developments.
 One particular new system that is attracting interest is the Lightweight Small Arms Technology (LSAT) program.
 This is centred around case-telescoped and caseless ammunition prototypes that offer between 40%-50% weight reduction versus existing 5.56 mm cartridges.
 The technology is calibre neutral so it would be easy to change to a larger calibre if required.
-The increased complexity of LSAT technology means that it needs a considerable amount of further testing before it becomes a proven battle-worthy technology.
+The increased complexity of LSAT technology means that it needs a considerable amount of further testing before it becomes proven battle-worthy technology.
 That said, it offers a unique opportunity to select the ideal calibre.

 Other new developments include more powerful propellants and lightweight steel and aluminium cartridge cases.
 These could be lower cost, lower risk options compared to LSAT while saving the same amount of weight.